Requeté: Attempted overhaul (1913)

 Requeté of the early 1910s was a heterogeneous formation hosting 10-year-old children and young men, its activities falling between culture and street violence.
 At times differences led to comical confusion, but there was no uniform framework emerging.
 Some historians suggest that the impulse to reform the organization came from the new Carlist claimant, Don Jaime.
-Reportedly impressed by the 1908-established French monarchist formation Camelots du Roi, he intended to build a similar structure.
+Reportedly impressed by the 1908-established the French monarchist formation Camelots du Roi, he intended to build a similar structure.
 Already in 1910 he discussed the plan with Llorens, though his first public references to requeté are dated 1911.
-General guidelines for a new requeté formula were issued in late1912; the news soon became public and the first known draft of the re-alignment plan was dated on early 1913.
-The same year the 59-year-old Llorens was nominated head of Comisíon de Requetés, one of 10 sub-sections of the party executive, Junta Superior Central.
+General guidelines for a new requeté formula were issued in late 1912; the news soon became public and the first known draft of the re-alignment plan was dated in early 1913.
+The same year, the 59-year-old Llorens was nominated head of Comisíon de Requetés, one of 10 sub-sections of the party executive, Junta Superior Central.
 This was also the first moment when Requeté was officially recognized by the party as its branch.

 Llorens intended to build an organization of disciplined, trained young men, structured in units and capable of co-ordinated action, with a view of forming a future "ejército".
 He intended to name them "Grupos de Defensa" and Requeté and Juventud were supposed to be sort of training or logistics arrangements.
-They were to form a network with various command layers, and the entire structure was to remain under supervision of Carlist politicians.
+They were to form a network with various command layers, and the entire structure was to remain under the supervision of Carlist politicians.
 A draft attributed to Llorens envisioned that Requeté were to be split into a younger and an older section.
-A 16-man squad was to be as a basic unit, 4 squads would make a sección and 2 sections would make a company, all commanded by individuals of specific ranks.
-The draft envisioned also insignia and a grey-colored uniform.
+A 16-man squad was to be a basic unit 4 squads would make a sección and 2 sections would make a company, all commanded by individuals of specific ranks.
+The draft envisioned also insignia and a gray-colored uniform.